funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. code-block:: bash

-    - :code:`processing` (CI branch), for the tests with PyFunceble.
+    --ci-branch processing # (CI branch), for the tests with PyFunceble.
-    - :code:`master` (CI distribution branch), for the distribution of the results of PyFunceble.
+    --ci-distribution-branch master # (CI distribution branch), for the
+                                    # distribution of the results of PyFunceble.

 :code:`--ci-command "something"`